 This is a government-led initiative, and as the aviation regulator, the Civil Aviation Authority (CAA) is the primary decision-maker, responsible for administering the airspace change process, and defining the requirements and timescales for delivery.
 NATS have responsibility for redesigning airspace above 7,000ft and airports in the UK will be redesigning departure and arrival routes below 7,000 ft.
 London City Airport has been requested to participate in this programme to ensure that arrival and departure routes at the airport are integrated with the wider network changes, and to ensure that benefits can be maximised across the UK.

-We are currently welcoming feedback from key stakeholders on our draft design principles.
+In 2019 we engaged with key stakeholders on design principles.
 Key stakeholders include local councils, MPs, community and business groups, airlines and other affected groups who may be impacted by aircraft below 7,000 ft.
 Design Principles form the high-level objectives for the programme and provide a framework against which design options will be developed.
-You can find more information about the context and benefits of airspace modernisation, the process through which this will be achieved, our draft design principles and ways of providing feedback in the Our Future Skies - Design Principles document.
+These have now been finalised and can be downloaded here.

 During 2020 we will be re-engaging key stakeholder on design options prior to holding a full public consultation, which is currently scheduled for 2021.
 If you require any further information, please contact us at firstname.lastname@example.org.